 Total distance: 29km.
 Elevation: 937 m.

-A two-day bivouac itinerary at the tip of Cap Corse.
-Half of the hike follows the coast, while the second day allows you to discover the interior.
-This part of Corsica is definitely much wilder than the highway that the GR 20 has become...
-Heading for Corsica in bivouac!
+A two-day bivouac itinerary at the tip of Cap Corse, which partly follows the Cap Corse customs officers' trail.
+Half of the hike follows the coastline, while the second day allows you to explore the interior.
+This part of Corsica is decidedly wilder than the highway that the GR 20 has become...
+Head for Corsica by bivouac!

 The Cap Corse coastal path